desoumyadeep/narative_visualization/readme.md

   	end
   ```

-  *Figure 1: Navigation Flow of the Narative Visualization.*
+  *Figure 1: Navigation Flow of the Narrative Visualization.*

 ## Visual Structure